bvanheukelom/reob/README.md

 Reob helps to create backends for one page web apps.
 It combines object mapping, networking and a webserver.
 You write domain object classes and service classes and use them from the client.
-You can call functions on an object that causes an http request to the server which loads the object there, invokes the function on it and transmits the result back to the client.
-Reob takes care of the database and network specifics.
+You can call functions on an object that causes an http request to the server which loads the object there, invokes the function on it, updates the database with the changes to the object and transmits the result of the function back to the client.

 It is written in typescript and makes heavy use of decorators.

 ## Installation